meltoner/agrofelis/components/vehicle-forks/readme.md

 ![Front fork exploded view](_figures/vehicle-forks-05-front-fork-exploded.png)

-The following part designed and fabricated, has a vertical socket allowing to slide within the T shaped rod as seen by the following schematic.
+The following part designed and fabricated, has a vertical socket allowing it to slide within the T shaped rod as seen by the following schematic.

 ![Fork drop out component plasma cut](_figures/vehicle-forks-06-drop-out.png)

 Two of these elements are fabricated per fork and are welded in each of its bottom sides.
-The component accommodates for mounting the wheels as well as for mounting disk brakes mechanism.
+The component accommodates the mounting of the wheels as well as the disk brakes mechanism.
 The NC files used to fabricated them are provided in the following directory in the open source repository.

 - [assets/forks_dropout](https://github.com/meltoner/agrofelis/tree/main/components/vehicle-forks/assets/forks_dropout)